-When the inspectors schedule allow for non-CMV enforcement activities, such activities must be part of an operational plan approved created by each district commander and approved by each district chief, and the Commissioner, or Assitant Commissioner.
-The hours (regular or overtime) must be tracked and duly accounted for using the GVI time keeping system.
-The justifications of the hours must be approved via the established chain of command.
-The planned hours and related costs when approved will be charged to the General Fund.
-During the last quarter of the fiscal year, the Fiscal Officer will conduct an analysis of the cost of the inspectors time relative to the operational plans.
-The calculated cost will then requested for reimbursement based on the availability of funds and the budget adjustment if necessary.
+When the inspecors schedule allow for non-CMV enforcement activities, susch activities must be part of an operational plan created by each district commander and approved by each district chief, the Commissioner or the Assistant Commissioner.
+The hours (regular and overtime) must be tracked and duly accounted for using the GVI time keeping system.
+The justification of the hours must be approved via the established chain of command. the planned hours and related costs when approved will be chared to the General Fund (local funds).
+During the last quarter of the year, the Fiscal Officer will conduct an analysis of the cost of the inspectors time relative to the operational plans.
+The calculated cost will then be requested for reimbursement based on the availability of funds and the budget adjustmen if necessary.
+Non-CMV enforcement activities are tracked by the citations issued and submitted by the inspectors to the related supervisor and then to the Commander.
+The Coordinator will then verify the documentation by cross checking with the Court reports of citations submitted.
+Any discrepancies and inconsistencies are then reported to and discussed with the Commander and a deadline set for resolution and resubmittal to the Court system.